twilio/video-quickstart-ios/README.md

 **Note: if your app uses Objective-C see [video-quickstart-objective-c](https://github.com/twilio/video-quickstart-objc/).**

-The sample apps are written in Swift 3.0.
-You will need at least Xcode 8.0 in order to run the applications.

-Review the code to see how how to set up key classes like `TVIVideoClient`, `TVIRoom`, `TVIParticipant`, `TVILocalMedia`, and `TVICameraCapturer`.
+Review the code to see how how to set up key classes like `TVIRoom`, `TVIParticipant`, and `TVICameraCapturer`.
 The ViewController implements the `TVIRoomDelegate`, and `TVIParticipantDelegate` protocols in order to display remote Participant video on screen.

 Download this project and run `pod install` to install TwilioVideo.framework.
 Open VideoQuickStart.xcworkspace in Xcode.